Whistling Shade is a literary journal and small press located in St. Paul, MN.

 Purchase a PDF replica of the print issue for $1.

-After paying at Paypal, select Return to Whistling Shade to access the PDF download.
+After paying at Paypal, select "Return to Merchant" to access the PDF download.

 New books from Whistling Shade!